 Martina joined NYSCF in August 2013.
 Her current research focuses on engineering vascularized bone substitutes using human embryonic and induced pluripotent stem cells for reconstructive therapies of the skeletal system.
 She was awarded a Marie Curie fellowship at the Laboratory of Bioengineering and Bioimagery for Bone Articulation at the University Paris 7 in France, where she received her PhD for her work on engineering bone substitutes using human mesenchymal stem cells.
 She received her MSc Degree in Animal Physiology and Ethology at the University of Comenius Bratislava in Slovakia, during which she conducted research in the Laboratory of Cardiovascular Physiology.
 In 2007, she received scholarships of French and Slovak government for mobility research training at the University Angers in France to study the effects of polyphenols and microparticles on the vascular reactivity in the metabolic syndrome.
 She also holds a Diploma in Hyperbaric Medicine from the University Paris 13 in France.

-Kristin Smith (Manager, Scientific Programs)
+Kristin Smith (Associate Director, External Programs)